linked2/onboard/README.md

 All secrets are keys for an HMAC-SHA256 digest and we will also calculate the same digest using the same secret and compare the results.

 If you wish to replace the secret with a differnt one you have generated then go ahead, we will use yours.
-You can even use the same secret everytime you install, but we would not recommend this for obvious security reasons.
+You can even use the same secret everytime you install, but we would not recommend this for obvious security reasons - if one customer shared the secret all your customers would be compromised.
+But you might use the same secret for per end-customer for example.

 ```JavaScript
 function configureStage( stageConfigurator)